 We can help you protect your overall financial plan, your way of life and your ability to generate income even when the unexpected happens.

 If one spouse works in an occupation or business that exposes him or her to greater potential liability, it may be a good idea to divide assets between spouses so that one spouse keeps only the income and assets from his or her job, while the other spouse takes sole ownership of valuable assets.
 Creditors can generally reach only those assets in the name of the spouse with the liability.
-These are examples of the asset protection strategies we can explore with you to identify the ones that make the most sense for you.
+These are examples of the asset preservation strategies we can explore with you to identify the ones that make the most sense for you.

 The First Transcontinental Railroad was 1,907 miles long and connected the Eastern U.S. with the Pacific coast of the United States for the first time.
 Construction took place between 1863 and 1869, and was authorized by the Pacific Railroad Acts of 1862 and 1864.
 These dates are not coincidental.
 Since the southern Democrats who opposed the idea of a transcontinental railroad were absent from Congress due to the Civil War, the Republicans used the opportunity to vote for construction without them.